-In this multi-disciplinary collaboration with the Rinker Center for International Programs, the SSRC works with the Departments of Computer Science, Accounting, and the Intensive English Institute at Ball State to provide the external evaluation component of this project, funded through FHI 360 (a global development organization).
+In this multi-disciplinary collaboration with the Ball State Center for International Development, the SSRC works with the Departments of Computer Science, Accounting, and the Intensive English Institute to provide the independent evaluation component of this project, funded through FHI 360 (a global development organization).

 Evaluation of Study of the United States Institute for Student Leaders on New Media and Journalism (2011-2013)

-The SSRC is providing the evaluation of this project in collaboration with the Department of Journalism at Ball State.
-Funded through the U.S. Department of State, this project brings students from Indonesia, Malaysia, and the Philippines to Ball State to study new media and journalism with faculty from this nationally-recognized program.
+The SSRC is provided the evaluation of this project in collaboration with the Department of Journalism at Ball State.
+Funded through the U.S. Department of State, this project brought students from Indonesia, Malaysia, and the Philippines to Ball State to study new media and journalism with faculty from this nationally-recognized program.

 Evaluation of Consulting Services for the English Language Institute, Higher Committee for Education Development, Republic of Iraq (2011-2013)

 This U.S. State Department-funded project aims to shorten the length of time that scholarship recipients from Iraq spend in English as a Second Language courses in the United States.
-The SSRC works with the Rinker Center for International Development and the Intensive English Institute at Ball State to provide the external evaluation for these services.
+The SSRC worked with the Ball State Center for International Development and the Intensive English Institute to provide the independent evaluation of these services.